G4Q95/AutoShortsWebApp/2025-03-15-Refactoring-Plan.md

 3. **Identical Element Structures**: Since we kept identical class names and structures for compatibility, tests couldn't distinguish between original and new components

 #### Revised Approach
-Instead of having both implementations present simultaneously, we're switching to a feature flag approach where:
+Instead of having both implementations present simultaneously, we switched to a feature flag approach where:

-1. We'll add a prop to toggle between implementations
+1. We added a prop to toggle between implementations
-2. Tests will run with the original implementation first
+2. Tests ran with the original implementation first
-3. We'll gradually switch to the new implementation, adding tests for each piece
+3. We gradually switched to the new implementation, adding tests for each piece
-4. This eliminates DOM duplication while maintaining test coverage
+4. This eliminated DOM duplication while maintaining test coverage

-This approach allows for more controlled testing and avoids Playwright selector conflicts.
+#### UI Styling Challenges
+Although we successfully extracted the audio controls functionality into a separate component, we encountered persistent styling issues:

+1. The positioning and styling of the Generate Voiceover button differed from the original
+2. The audio playback controls had layout inconsistencies compared to the original
+3. The trash button positioning varied when using the new component

+Given these challenges, we've temporarily reverted to the original implementation while planning a more comprehensive UI refactoring that will ensure visual consistency.